-Mary Jo, a valued recipient of a Full Cart box, shared how Full Cart has helped her and her family.
+Mary Jo, a valued recipient of a Full Cart box, shared how our program has helped her family that lives in a rural area.
 Her story is one that is all too common.
 Living in a food desert has its challenges, burdens, and uncertainties; what most people don’t realize is how much of a privilege it can actually be to live near a grocery store.

 “Our family was hit by an oncoming car and our car was totaled.
 We are without a way to go to the store because we have no transportation.
 It is too far to the store to walk and we live in a very rural area.
 Now with COVID-19, online stores are out of stock of things.
 Our food supply was running out and I feared we were going to starve.
 Bless you all for the service you provide.”

 For many Americans, not being able to walk a couple of blocks or jump into a car to choose from quality food options nearby is a socio-economic issue that is an unfortunate reality.
-Access to a grocery store is just one of the many root causes of hunger that can affect one’s life.
-However, Feeding Children Everywhere seeks to provide an option for those living in food deserts by shipping food directly to someone’s front door.
+Limited access to a grocery store is just one of the many root causes of hunger that can affect one’s life.
+However, Feeding Children Everywhere (doing business as U.S. Hunger) seeks to provide an option for those living in food deserts by shipping food directly to someone’s front door.
 Our Full Cart program provides food to those who may not have another way of obtaining it.

 If someone struggles with economic stability, they often lack money or resources to also obtain healthy food.
 This directly impacts the environment in which they call home.
-Home is where the heart is and that is exactly where health lives.
 Difficulty in accessing foods that support healthy eating patterns is a reality for many people.
-Whether it is because someone lives in a food desert or is not economically stable, the inability to access healthy food can cause poor nutrition and an unhealthy diet.
+Whether someone lives in a food desert or is not economically stable, the inability to access healthy food can cause poor nutrition and an unhealthy diet.